-The provision for sports facilities, play areas and parks grass cutting is generally non statutory, so the proposal enables scarce resources to be directed towards those areas that are a statutory duty.
+The provision of sports facilities, play areas and parks grass cutting is generally a non-statutory function of the Council, so the proposal enables scarce resources to be directed towards those areas of service that are a statutory duty.

-• Integration
+Integration

-The outcomes sought are to direct funding appropriately, with sports groups more directly funding the cost of provision, this can be enabled in transferring the asset to such groups for them to run and maintain in order for them to continue operating their sport or activity.
+The outcomes sought are to direct funding appropriately, with sports clubs/community groups more directly funding the cost of the provision themselves.
+This can be enabled in transferring a community asset to such groups for them to run and maintain in order for them to continue operating their sport or activity.
 Likewise for play areas that could be transferred to respective communities.